 The good news is that job seekers can influence what is found in this process.

 In addition, your participation will not only help you survive the Googling, it will also increase your "market value," the size of your network, and help you progress in your career.

 Look at the first 3 or 4 pages to see what is visible to an employer about you.

 DO NOT be happy if nothing positive about you is found on the first page of a Google search on your name!

-That means either of two things to most employers – you don’t know how the world works today (so you are out-of-date) or you are hiding something.
+If nothing is visible about you on the first page, that invisibility means one of two things to most employers – you do not know how the world works today (so you are out-of-date) OR you are hiding something.
 Neither of those two impressions will help you in your job search.

 Then, practice Defensive Googling at least once a month so that you know what is out there.
 Look for someone dominating Google search results on your name, preventing an employer or network member from finding you.

 Check to see if someone using the same name you use is a movie star, political candidate, or a serial killer.
 When that happens, it's time to add your middle initial to your public name or become "Sue" rather than "Susan."